aclark4life/parse2plone/README.txt

     This is more of a "toy" project than a "real" data migrator.
 For any serious Plone migrations, you may want to consider a `collective.transmogrifier`_-based tool e.g. `mr.migrator`_.
-That is not to say you will not find ``charm`` helpful as a sample migration script, just that you should not expect it to scale to meet any complex needs;
+That is not to say you will not find ``charm`` useful as a sample migration script, just that you should not expect it to scale to meet any complex needs;
     whereas that is exactly what transmogrifier-based tools are designed to do.